-You can select a provider designated as a PCP within our Provider Directory.
+As a member of our plan, you are not required to select a PCP, however we encourage you to select a provider designated as a PCP within our Provider Directory.
 Please call Customer Service (phone numbers are printed on the back cover of this booklet) or visit www.Medicare.PacificSource.com for an up-to-date list of our in-network providers.
 We suggest you choose a PCP close to your home so it is convenient for you to receive medical care.
 Your relationship with your PCP is important, so please take special care when making this selection.
-If you do not choose a PCP when you first enroll with our plan, we will assign you to a PCP in your area.